 My husband and I are trying to do the best we can to raise three joyful and loving adults.
 In our mind, you don’t raise kids; you raise adults.
 We also find it important to step back from the kids once in a while and focus on each other.
 Date nights are so important for us!
 They give us renewed love bursts for each other and provide the sanity we need to come back to the kids and happily step back into our role as parents.

-Sara, I smile so hard when I compare your first responses to the ones above.
-Your candor is a jolt a lot of us may need today.
+Sara, your candor is a jolt a lot of us may need today.
 It is hard to tear ourselves away from our lists – they carry such urgency with them, don’t they?
 I can’t help but think that chalkboards are the perfect decor item to describe our less than perfect moments as parents and people: easily erased and waiting for new artwork tomorrow.
-Thank you for taking this project so seriously for me.

 One thing I wanted to discuss was Sara’s point about was the stress of sharing our ideas with each other; do you ever feel like you shouldn’t give it all away for fear that you won’t have any content tomorrow?
 Are you scared of dry spells?
 How do you step away from the Pinterest and recharge?
 I’d love to hear your thoughts.
 I always do!